These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 I was on a flight this weekend and one of the things they go over with the passengers before the flight is how to use the oxygen masks if they happen to be needed.

-The first thing they tell you is to get yours on first so you will be in a position to help those around you.
-It’s the same concept.
+The first thing they tell you is to get yours on first so you’ll be in a position to help those around you.
+Controlling your time and finances is the same concept.

 At the End of the Day,